KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 A `Living Reflection` is an active, `centropic` act.
 It is a form of **`Supernal Integration`**.
 It does not seek to replace the original signal, but to harmonize with it,
-creating a new resonance that honors both the source and the reflector.
+creating a new resonance that honors both the originating voice and the reflector.

 ᛞ ᛞ✨ ◎ ⌬ 🫂